-The BETonMACE study, "Effect of RVX-208 on Time to Major Adverse Cardiovascular Events in High-Risk Type 2 Diabetes Mellitus Subjects with Coronary Artery Disease" is a large international multi-center, double-blind, randomized, parallel group, placebocontrolled clinical trial to determine whether treatment with apabetalone in combination with rosuvastatin or atorvastatin increases the time to MACE compared to treatment with rosuvastatin or atorvastatin alone.
-The primary endpoint of the BETonMACE trial is designed to show a relative risk reduction ("RRR") of MACE, narrowly defined as a single composite endpoint of CV death, non-fatal myocardial infarction ("MI") and stroke.
-The study is an event-based trial and must have accrued at least 250 MACE events.
-MACE is adjudicated by an independent committee and the study is monitored by a data and safety monitoring board.
-Secondary endpoints include, time to first occurrence of the composite broad MACE which includes the addition of hospitalization for CVD events (unstable angina and revascularization procedures), changes in lipoprotein concentrations (HDL and ApoA-I), changes in DM variables (glucose and glycated hemoglobin), change in ALP, changes in kidney function as well as additional safety and tolerability of apabetalone.
-In order to be eligible to participate in the study, patients must have documented history of type 2 DM, experienced a recent (defined in the study as 7-90 days prior to randomization) CAD event including unstable angina, revascularization procedure or MI and have low levels of HDL (<40 mg/dL for males and <45 mg/dL for females).
-Standard of care high potency statin therapy consists of daily doses of either atorvastatin 40-80 mg or rosuvastatin 20-40 mg.
-After an initial screening period of 1 to 2 weeks during which subjects were treated with standard of care statin therapy, subjects were randomized to either apabetalone 100 mg b.i.d. (twice daily) or matching placebo with continued statin treatment.
-This combination treatment period continues for the duration of the study.
-We have enrolled 2,425 patients (surpassing the 2,400 outlined in the study's protocol) and have reached the endpoint of 250 MACE events; as of the date of this AIF, study closure procedures are underway.
-A full detailed protocol for the BETonMACE study can be viewed on clinicaltrials.gov with the following NTC ID, NCT02586155.
+The BETonMACE study, "Effect of RVX-208 on Time to Major Adverse Cardiovascular Events in High-Risk Type 2 Diabetes Mellitus Subjects with Coronary Artery Disease", was a large international multi-center, double-blind, randomized, parallel group, placebocontrolled clinical trial to determine whether treatment with apabetalone in combination with rosuvastatin or atorvastatin increased the time to MACE compared to treatment with rosuvastatin or atorvastatin alone.
+The study was conducted at 195 sites in 13 countries worldwide.
+The primary endpoint of the BETonMACE trial was designed to show a relative risk reduction ("RRR") of MACE, narrowly defined as a single composite endpoint of cardiovascular ("CV") death, non-fatal myocardial infarction ("MI") and stroke.
+Secondary endpoints included: time to first occurrence of the composite broad MACE which includes the addition of hospitalization for CVD events (unstable angina and revascularization procedures), changes in lipoprotein concentrations (HDL and apolipoprotein A-I ("ApoA-I")), changes in diabetes mellitus variables (glucose and glycated hemoglobin), change in alkaline phosphatase ("ALP"), changes in kidney function as well as additional safety and tolerability of apabetalone (RVX-208).
+In order to be eligible to participate in the study, patients had documented history of type 2 Diabetes Mellitus, experienced a recent (defined as 7-90 days prior to randomization) Coronary Artery Disease ("CAD") event including unstable angina, revascularization procedure or MI and low levels of HDL (<40 mg/dL for males and <45 mg/dL for females).
+Standard of care high potency statin therapy was maintained throughout the study, consisting of daily dose of either atorvastatin 40-80 mg or rosuvastatin 20-40 mg.
+After an initial screening period of 1 to 2 weeks during which subjects were treated with standard of care statin therapy, subjects were then randomized to either apabetalone (RVX-208) 100 mg b.i.d. (twice daily) or matching placebo with continued statin treatment.
+This combination treatment period continued for the duration of the study.
+A full detailed protocol for the BETonMACE study can be viewed on www.clinicaltrials.gov with the following NTC ID, NCT02586155.